mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >
 > The Emperor said, “I don’t understand.”

 This “I don’t understand” has two meanings.
-[Bodhidharma](glossary#bodhidharma) said this also, when he was asked by Emperor Wu, “Who are you, in front of me?”
-He said, “I don’t know.”
+[Bodhidharma](glossary#bodhidharma) also said this: when he was asked by Emperor Wu, “Who are you, in front of me,” he said, “I don’t know.”
 This is also “I don’t [understand].”
 He knows pretty well; he knows very clearly who he is.
-[But] becoming one: at that time there is nothing to dichotomize, or contaminate.
+[But] becoming one, at that time there is nothing to dichotomize, or contaminate.

 For instance, when you really do something with wholeheartedness – cleaning the room, and *[unintelligible]* – at that time you don’t know who you are, or you don’t know how fast time is going.
 You don’t care about the time; you’re really one.
 At that time if people ask you, “What time is it,” you say, “I don’t know.”
 But it’s really late, you know?

-Japanese people like very much playing Go.
+Japanese people like very much playing *Go*.
 Go is very wonderful to play, but if you start to do this, you completely forget time and space, you’re really devoted to it.
 So even at midnight, you can stay late, just playing Go all night.
 You don’t feel tired, you don’t know what time it is, you don’t want anything except to play Go.
 So even though someone asks you what time it is, you don’t know.
 Time is already with you, so you know the time pretty well, but when you become really one with time, you don’t know time.

 When you’re riding an airplane, when you become one with the speed of the plane, you don’t know how fast the airplane goes; all you have to do is just be there.
 And then if you are asked by people how fast the plane is going, you don’t know.
 But it’s really fast.
 This is also one meaning of “I don’t know.”
 You know pretty well, but if you are free from “you know,” you don’t know.

 So this is all one meaning [of “I don’t know”].
 If you know pretty well who you are, you cannot say anything, don’t you think so?
-While you say, “I am an enlightened person,” still you create lots of space between you and [enlightenment](glossary#enlightenment).
-If you’re a really great enlightened person, then there’s only one, there is no space to look at it objectively.
+While you say, “I am an enlightened person,” still you create lots of space between you and enlightenment.
+If you’re a really great enlightened person, then there’s only one; there is no space to look at it objectively.
 So you don’t know.

 It’s just like shaking a bottle filled with water.
 [If] it’s completely one, at that time, you cannot make noise.
 But if you take a bottle with [just] a little water and shake it, you know, you really make noise.
 That is [like] you know pretty well how great [you are].
 But if you shake the bottle completely filled with water, you don’t know how much it is.
 No sound: that is really oneness.
 That is very quiet.
-But it is really dynamic, and also total manifestation of dignity or majesty, and imperturbability; just this.
+But it is really dynamic, and also total manifestation of dignity or majesty, and imperturbability: just this.
 But, nothing to say.

 So that is the “I don’t know” that Bodhidharma said.